Germany and the Netherlands enter contract with Rheinmetall for airmobile vehicles

 The Caracal is the product of a partnership between Rheinmetall, Mercedes-Benz AG and Armoured Car Systems GmbH.
 Delivery of the first trial models is scheduled to take place as early as the first quarter of 2024, with the start of delivery in series planned for early 2025.

-Never miss an article
+Never miss an article again

 Click here to receive push notifications.
-By giving your consent, you will receive constantly information about new articles on the Dimensions website.
-This notification service can be canceled at any time in the browser settings or settings of your mobile device.
-Your consent also expressly extends to the transfer of data to third countries.
-Further information can be found in our data protection information under section 5.
+By giving your consent, you will receive regular updates about new articles on the Dimensions website.
+This notification service can be cancelled at any time in your browser settings or your mobile device settings.
+Your consent expressly also covers data transfers to third countries.
+Further information can be found in our privacy policy under Section 5.